thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 - Does it behave differently on different platforms?
 - How does it validate?

 There are probably more things to consider, but these are the most important ones.
-If we do decide to create a custom form control (in Angular 2), we should make sure that:
+If we do decide to create a custom form control (in Angular), we should make sure that:

 - It properly propagates changes to the DOM/View
 - It properly propagates changes to the Model